An expecting mother’s worst nightmare is losing her beloved unborn child.

 This will set you on the path to recovering compensation needed to pay for any damages or injuries you sustain.
 You have a better chance of winning your lawsuit if you have legal counsel.

 So if you were in a car accident while pregnant, it’s time to speak with an attorney.
-At Babcock Partners, we have experienced lawyers who can help.
+At Babcock Injury Lawyers, we have experienced lawyers who can help.
 Contact us today for a free case evaluation!